 Prescription Drug Resources

 Many prescription drug manufacturers offer help to people who cannot pay for their medications.
 Some programs are only for people with low income; in which case, prescriptions may be provided at no cost.
 Other programs offer discounts on prescriptions for qualified individuals.
 This site links a few resources to explore these options for lowering prescription drug costs.

 Child and Teen Checkups

 QUITPLAN® Services is a free, professional support program available for any Minnesotan looking for help to quit tobacco.
 Since 2001, QUITPLAN Services has helped more than 20,000 Minnesotans successfully quit tobacco and provides free help regardless of insurance coverage.
-QUITPLAN Services is available over the phone through the QUITPLAN Helpline at 1-888-354-PLAN (7526) or online.
+QUITPLAN Services is available over the phone through the QUITPLAN Helpline at 1-888-784-8669, or online.
 The QUITPLAN Helpline offers free phone coaching with a trained cessation expert and access to free nicotine patches, gum or lozenges to eligible callers.
 The online program offers helpful quitting tools, an online community of support and access to live chat with quitting coaches.
 For more information, call 1-888-354-PLAN or visit www.quitplan.com.